ninja3011/Block_Based_Circuit_Design/README.md

 Blockly has many advantages which made it an ideal choice for our solution:
   * Open Source, I was able to peek into the source code for the 5 basic languages and extrapolate how to go about developing one for TL-Verilog.
-  * Can handle long text, Blocks in blockly have a capability to handle multiline texts with formatting.
+  * Can handle long text, Blocks in blockly can handle multiline texts with formatting.
   * Extensible, Blockly is meant to be added on to.
-They have made it really simple to add and remove functionalities from the library.
+They have made it simple to add and remove functionalities from the library.
   * Purely based in JavaScript, so no conversion complications
-  * 100% client side.
-It has no server side dependencies.
+  * 100% client-side.
+It has no server-side dependencies.
   * Compatible with all major browsers: Chrome, Firefox, Safari, Opera, and IE.
   * Highly customizable and extensible.

 ### The TL-Verilog Revolution

 TL-Verilog has been developed by addressing the complaints a lot of circuit designers in the industry have voiced for a long time.
-TL-verilog simplification is akin to that python brought in Software Development.
-The industry standard languages of Verilog and VHDL, though powerful, interact with the hardware at a very low level and make the code unnecessarily complex.
-TL-Verilog eliminates the archaic aspects of theses languages while improving on their functionalities.
-The intuitive simplicity of TL-Verilog along with the availability of tools which convert it to Verilog made it an ideal choice
+TL-Verilog simplification is akin to that python brought in Software Development.
+The industry-standard languages of Verilog and VHDL, though powerful, interact with the hardware at a very low level and make the code unnecessarily complex.
+TL-Verilog eliminates the archaic aspects of these languages while improving on their functionalities.
+The intuitive simplicity of TL-Verilog along with the availability of tools that convert it to Verilog made it an ideal choice

 ### Code Structure